History of the

 Chairperson of the Miss Deaf Utah Pageant

-In 1979, Dave Mortensen was helping Adele Sigoda establish the MDUP.
-Meanwhile, his Deaf daughter Kristi was secretly preparing to compete in the pageant with the help of her grandmother Maxie Christiansen for clothing and her friend Dora B. Laramie for talent and speaking skills.
-Dave and Shanna, her parents, were completely unaware that Kristi had entered the MDUP until a few weeks before the pageant in November of that year.
+In 1979, while Dave Mortensen was assisting Adele Sigoda in establishing the MDUP, his Deaf daughter, Kristi, was secretly preparing to compete in the pageant.
+Her grandmother, Maxie Christiansen, assisted her with clothing, while her friend, Dora B. Laramie, assisted her with her talent and speaking skills.
+Her personal path of overcoming obstacles and earning support from her community gives a human touch to the pageant's history.
+Dave and Shanna, her parents, had no idea that Kristi had entered the MDUP.
 Fortunately, Adele found a replacement judge.
-In 1979, Kristi emerged victorious in the inaugural Miss Deaf Utah pageant, earning the title of Miss Deaf Utah (Kristi Mortensen, personal communication, March 28, 2009).
-From then on, the pageant took place every two years until 2012.
+In 1979, Kristi emerged victorious in the inaugural Miss Deaf Utah pageant, earning the title of Miss Deaf Utah (Kristi Lee Mortensen, personal communication, March 28, 2009).
+The contest continued every two years until 2012.

 the First Miss Deaf Utah in 1979